sybrew/the-seo-framework/readme.txt

 	* TSF no longer pings search engines the base sitemap location when updating the options without changing the options.
 	* **Compatibility:**
 		* TSF now requires WordPress v5.9 or later, from WordPress v5.5 or later.
+	* **Accessibility:**
 		* The Homepage SEO Settings box's title no longer carries a warning; instead, we added a bigger, more noticable warning to every settings section when editing the homepage.
 			* We're getting too many support inquiries about this; sorry about the noise, but it ought to decrease confusion.
 			* This also works around an issue where Gutenberg still doesn't understand HTML.
 			* This also works around an issue where Gutenberg leadership does not respect the community that allowed them to create the everlasting abomination and [fix all the points made here](https://github.com/WordPress/gutenberg/issues/7960), which would take about 5 hours of work -- postponed for 5 years already.
 	* **Meta tags:**
 		* The `theme_color` metatag now also outputs on requests where Advanced Query Protection engages.
 		* `article:modified_time` and `article:published_time` now listen to Open Graph settings, and will always try to output on single post types.
-	* No longer uses the blog tagline for the homepage, it's often too short anyway.
-FIXME/TODO what does?
-Description?
+		* The description generator no longer uses the blog tagline for the homepage, it's often too short anyway.
-	* Paginated URLs are now regardless of using a custom canonical URL or indexation status.
+		* Paginated URLs are now outputted regardless of indexation status a custom canonical URL being present.
 			* This helps search engines find URLs to all paginated pages, improving link discovery.
 		* The shortlink URL is now also outputted on the paginated homepage.
+	* **Administration:**
 		* When previewing a post, you may now be redirected when a custom redirect is entered in the meta.
-	* All meta generation methods are now assumed to return (pre-)sanitized data.
-You must still escape the data when printing to screen.
 	* The plugin compatibility loader now tests common filenames instead of function, constant, or class's presence.
 	* When activating or deactivating the plugin, only on WordPress 6.4 or later the options will now toggle from autoloading on and off.
 		* It will still toggle on for older versions of WordPress.